Visitor’s visa and residence permit

 If you cannot call international numbers, you can instead call the switchboard of the Royal Norwegian Consulate General in New York both when the Consulate General is open and closed, and choose extention 3 to be transferred to UDI free of charge.
 UDI is open from 10 am to 3 pm Central European Time Monday to Friday.

 Sending an e-mail with multiple recipients creates delays, as it causes doubts as to whom the mail is addressed to and who is responsible for following up.
+Frequently such e-mails are also blocked by the spam filter, particularly when sending repeated e-mails about the topic.
 When contacting the Consulate, the Visa Section should be the sole recipient and e-mails should be addressed to the Visa Section as a whole, not to individual staff members.

-The Consulate replies to e-mails regarding visas within 7 days and other inquiries within 14 days.
+The Consulate will reply to e-mails regarding visas within maximum 7 days and other inquiries within maximum 14 days.
+It is not necessary to resend e-mails or follow up with phone calls.

 If you want someone to help you in connection with your application, you must authorise this person to do so.
 Please visit the UDI website for more information and the relevant form.
 Only the person who needs the visa or someone with a written power of attorney will be given information about a specific case.